nodenskoren/ece411_mp3_sp2018-risingedge/README.md

+MP4 Progress Report Checkpoint 4
+This checkpoint, we implemented software performance counters, the eviction write buffer, and static branch predition.
+We additionally fixed all of the remaining bugs from running the final and competition code.
+Alex designed the eviction write buffer, Josh designed the software counters, and Nodens finished the static branch prediction.
+Everyone participated in debugging, and Alex handled merging the completed code.

+Roadmap for CP5:
+For the final checkpoint, we will add a 4-way cache, dynamic branch prediction, and hardware prefetching.
+Josh will focus on the hardware prefetching, Alex will handle handle the 4-way cache, and Nodens will handle the dynamic branch predition.
+Additionally, we will examine performance and clock speeds in more detail to see other tweaks to improve performance for the competition.

 MP3 Progress Report Checkpoint 3

 This checkpoint, we implemented data forwarding and full hazard detection including control, data, and structural hazards.
 The L2 cache is complete and integrated.
 We also started working on static branch prediction, and modifying the L2 cache to be 4-way set associative.
 Josh designed the forwarding unit, Nodens implemented the forwarding unit and worked on branch prediction, and Alex completed the L2 cache and started modifying the cache to be 4-way.
 Everyone participated in debugging.